Steps you and your veterinarian can take to get to the bottom of subtle problems

 “Signs such as nasal discharge, being off feed, or reluctance to move may be easily detected,” says Tiffany Hall, DVM, Dipl.
 ACVIM, ACVECC, of the Equine Medical Center of Ocala, Florida.
 “However, more subtle signs include changes in behavior, low head carriage and ear position, a dull look to the eyes, and a general lack of interaction.”

 Reuss adds that if you carefully assess a horse’s face, you might notice tightening of the muzzle or tension in the eyelids, which are signs on the horse grimace scale used for pain scoring.
-(See “Is Your Horse Hurting?” in the December 2019 issue.)
+(See “Is Your Horse Hurting?”)